Professional wrestling throws: Russian legsweep

 Also known as a side Russian legsweep and called a neckbreaker by Gorilla Monsoon.
 This is a move in which a wrestler stands side-to-side and slightly behind with the opponent, facing in the same direction, and reaches behind the opponent's back to hook the opponent's head with the other hand extending the opponent's nearest arm, then while hooking the opponent's leg the wrestler falls backward, pulling the opponent to the mat back-first.
 There is also a jumping variation of the Russian legsweep, which is similar in execution to that of the leaping flatliner and different modified versions of the move.

 Cobra clutch legsweep

-Also called a Cobra clutch buster, the wrestler places his opponent in the cobra clutch, then stands to one side of the opponent, hooks their nearest foot behind their opponent's nearest leg and throws themselves backwards, forcing their opponent backwards to the ground.
+Also called a Cobra clutch buster, the wrestler places their opponent in a cobra clutch, then stands to one side of the opponent, hooks their nearest foot behind their opponent's nearest leg and throws themselves backwards, forcing their opponent backwards to the ground.
 Ted DiBiase and his son Ted DiBiase Jr have used this move as a finisher.
+Corporal Robinson uses this move as a finisher calling it the Boot Camp.